A. The following fees have been established by the board:

 A practitioner shall not willfully or negligently breach the confidentiality between a practitioner and a patient.
 A breach of confidentiality that is required or permitted by applicable law or beyond the control of the practitioner shall not be considered negligent or willful.

 A. Practitioners shall comply with the provisions of § 32.1-127.1:03 of the Code of Virginia related to the confidentiality and disclosure of patient records.

-B. Practitioners shall provide patient records to another practitioner or to the patient or his personal representative in a timely manner and in accordance with provisions of § 32.1-127.1:03 of the Code of Virginia.
+B. Practitioners shall provide patient records to another practitioner or to the patient or the patient's personal representative in a timely manner and in accordance with provisions of § 32.1-127.1:03 of the Code of Virginia.

-D. Practitioners who are employed by a health care institution or other entity in which the individual practitioner does not own or maintain his own records shall maintain patient records in accordance with the policies and procedures of the employing entity.
+D. Practitioners who are employed by a health care institution or other entity in which the individual practitioner does not own or maintain the practitioner's own records shall maintain patient records in accordance with the policies and procedures of the employing entity.

 E. Practitioners who are self-employed or employed by an entity in which the individual practitioner does own and is responsible for patient records shall:

 1. Maintain a patient record for a minimum of six years following the last patient encounter with the following exceptions: